-Instance variable hiding
+Instance variable in java

-You had already known, it is illegal in java to declare two local variables with the same name inside the same or enclosing scopes.
+As you know, it is illegal in java to declare two local variables with the same name inside the same or enclosing scopes.
 Interestingly, you can have local variables, including formal parameters to methods, which overlap with the names of the class instance variables.
 We can see the following example for this explanation.

 class Sum {